katalyst/tables/docs/orderable.md

 In this example we use a component but the same approach can be used with the extend method as above.

+# TODO: This example is not yet complete.
+Copy from latest Fringe version.

 ```ruby
 class ImagesTableComponent < Katalyst::Turbo::TableComponent
   include Katalyst::Tables::Orderable